DUCODES/THREATLens/Contributing.md

-## Contributing to THREATLens
+## Contributing to AegisIntel

-Thank you for your interest in contributing to THREATLens.
+Thank you for your interest in contributing to AegisIntel.

-THREATLens is a cybersecurity platform designed to help organizations manage cyber threats, third-party risks, security assessments, and compliance workflows.
+AegisIntel is a cybersecurity platform designed to help organizations manage cyber threats, third-party risks, security assessments, and compliance workflows.

 We welcome contributions from developers, cybersecurity professionals, researchers, designers, and documentation contributors who share our goal of improving cybersecurity capabilities.

 ### Code of Conduct
 All contributors are expected to maintain professional and respectful behavior.
 Contributors must:

 - Communicate respectfully.